-This section describes how to import data into a standalone Neo4j instance on a Kubernetes cluster.
+There is a wide range of ways to import data from files into a Neo4j instance.
+This page describes the most common ways to import data into a Neo4j instance running on a Kubernetes cluster.

-The Neo4j Helm chart configures a volume mount at /import as the Neo4j import directory, as described in File locations.
+The Neo4j Helm chart configures a volume mount at /import as the Neo4j import directory, as described in Default file locations.
 You place all the files that you want to import in this volume.

 To import data from CSV files into Neo4j, use the command